treestonemedia/WP-Mag-attributes/README.md

 # WP-Mag-attributes
-This a simple WordPress plugin that will allow you to show the values of an attribute in Magento
+This a simple WordPress plugin that will allow you to connect to Magento API

 I created this plugin because I needed to show possible attribute values for a Magento site in a knowledge base that we're writing up using WordPress.
+Once we were at it, we also added pulling orders - very rudimentary, play around with the filters.

-I only tested it with M1.9 - open an issue if you'd like an M2 version.
+I only tested it with M1.9 and M1.72 - open an issue if you'd like an M2 version.

-We are only using the ```Resource: catalog_product_attribute ``` from [Magento Dev Docs](http://devdocs.magento.com/guides/m1x/api/soap/catalog/catalogProductAttribute/product_attribute.options.html).
+We are using the ```Resource: catalog_product_attribute ``` from [Magento Dev Docs](http://devdocs.magento.com/guides/m1x/api/soap/catalog/catalogProductAttribute/product_attribute.options.html).
+We are also using the ```Resource: sales_order``` from [Magento Dev Docs](http://devdocs.magento.com/guides/m1x/api/soap/sales/salesOrder/sales_order.list.html)

 You can easily extend this for other API calls - open an issue if you need help.